MalavVyas/TweetSentimentAnalyzer/README.md

 Get your developer credentials from tweeter and add it to 1.py

-change Trump to any topic you want to analyze
+change topic to any topic you want to analyze

 python 1.py